Geometry and topology of the quasi-plane Szekeres model: Summary

 3. The quasi-plane and quasi-hyperbolic models are permanently trapped (Sec. \ref{noAH}), so no apparent horizons exist in them.
 Consequently, these models cannot be used to describe the formation of black holes (the whole Universe is one black hole all the time).

-4. The toroidal interpretation can be applied to the full quasi-plane model (Sec. \ref{torplnonsym}).
-However, the flat surfaces defined by the geometry must then be interpreted as projective planes rather than tori.

-5. The toroidal quasi-plane model can be free of shell crossings (Sec. \ref{torshcr}), unlike the model with infinite spaces.

-6. For both interpretations (toroidal and infinite), the quasi-plane model cannot describe the formation of structures that collapse to very high densities (Sec. \ref{struform}), since the density perturbations tend to finite values in the asymptotic future.
+4. The quasi-plane model cannot describe the formation of structures that collapse to very high densities (Sec. \ref{struform}), since the density perturbations tend to finite values in the asymptotic future.

-7. To calculate the mass within a volume, the geometrical interpretation of the flat surfaces has to be modified yet again, because the projective plane is one-sided and so has no interior.
-Thus, instead of identifying the opposite edges of the elementary square, we introduce 3 extra identical duplicate copies of the elementary square and patch them together into a two-sided surface.
-With the toroidal interpretation thus modified, the mass function $M(z)$ is proportional to the active gravitational mass contained within a 'radial' coordinate $z$ (Sec. \ref{mastorint}).
-With infinite spaces, this function is proportional to the active gravitational mass within a 'wiggly tube' of finite radius (Sec. \ref{infmassint}).
+5. In the full (nonsymmetric) case the mass function is proportional to the active gravitational mass within a 'wiggly tube' of finite radius (Sec. \ref{infmassint}).

 Whether the toroidal interpretation is a necessity is still unknown.
-However, this paper demonstrated that with the toroidal topology the quasi-plane model becomes in several respects simpler, and, however paradoxical this may sound, more realistic.
+However, this paper demonstrated that with the toroidal topology the plane symmetric model becomes in several respects simpler, and, however paradoxical this may sound, more realistic.

-The quasi-plane model with toroidal spaces may be a testing ground for the idea of a 'small Universe', proposed by Ellis \cite{Elli1984}.
+The plane symmetric model with toroidal spaces may be a testing ground for the idea of a 'small Universe', proposed by Ellis \cite{Elli1984}.
 A small Universe is one with compact spatial sections, in which thus a present observer has already seen several times around the space.
-Several papers were devoted to checking this idea against the observational data (see, for example, Refs. \cite{Lumi2003} -- \cite{Lach1995}; a conclusive proof of any nontrivial topology is, unfortunately, still lacking).
+Several papers were devoted to checking this idea against the observational data (see, for example, Refs. \cite{Lumi2003} -- \cite{Lach1995}; a conclusive proof or disproof of any nontrivial topology is, unfortunately, still lacking).
 However, the background geometry has always been a homogeneous isotropic Robertson -- Walker metric with identifications in the underlying manifold.
-The quasi-plane toroidal Szekeres model has a less general topology (identifications in it occur only in two-dimensional surfaces, in the $z$-direction the space is infinite), but is inhomogeneous and has no symmetry, so might be useful for considering light propagation and comparing the mass distribution in the model with the observed images.
+The plane symmetric toroidal Szekeres (Ellis) model has a less general topology (identifications in it occur only in two-dimensional surfaces, in the $z$-direction the space is infinite), but is inhomogeneous, so might be useful for considering light propagation and comparing the mass distribution in the model with the observed images.

 {\bf Acknowledgements} The research for this paper was inspired by a collaboration with Charles Hellaby, initiated in 2006 at the Department of Mathematics and Applied Mathematics in Cape Town.
 It was supported by the Polish Ministry of Science and Education grant no 1 P03B 075 29.
 Discussions with Ch.
 Hellaby helped in clarifying several points.
 I am grateful to Dr. Stanis{\l}aw Bajtlik for directing me to the relevant references on the observational aspects of the topology of space.
 Members of the relativity seminar at the Institute of Theoretical Physics, Warsaw University, are gratefully acknowledged for their valuable comments on the geometry of projective planes that led to an improvement in this text.